alstn2468/functional-programming/README.md

 Let's try to implement such a module:

-**Demo**
+**시연**

 [`01_retry.ts`](src/01_retry.ts)

-As you can see from the previous demo, with merely 3 primitives and two combinators we've been able to express a pretty complex policy.
+As you can see from the previous 시연, with merely 3 primitives and two combinators we've been able to express a pretty complex policy.

 Think at how just adding a single new primitive, or a single combinator to those already defined, adds expressive possibilities exponentially.